Is Bangkok Safe to Visit In 2025?

-Safety is a priority if you want to make the most of your experience.
+That being said, Bangkok is a huge metropolis know for its partying scene and as a traveler, safety is a priority if you want to make the most of your experience.
 A stolen wallet or spiked drink can ruin your entire trip…to say the least.
-So here’s everything that you need to know about safety in Bangkok with tips and tricks from a solo female traveler.

 Overall, Bangkok is pretty safe to travel.
 In my experience as a solo female traveler, I never ran into any danger and felt safe even walking back to my accommodation late at night.
 However, Bangkok is a big city so you should definitely keep your street smarts about you.
 Stay aware of your surroundings and you should be fine.